ThinkDataEd/curriculum/docs/unit4/lab4c.md

 * This begs the question, why do we care about test MSE?

 ###**Why cross-validate?**
-* Why go to all this trouble to compute test MSE when we could just copute MSE on the original dataset?
+* Why go to all this trouble to compute test MSE when we could just compute MSE on the original dataset?

 * When we compute MSE on the original dataset, we are measuring the ability of a model to make predictions *on the current batch of data*.